The value of Trip Advisor

 Self reviews and competitor reviews

-I see many instances where the hotel or destination has written positive reviews about themselves (through pseudonyms) and others where the competition has written negative reviews about them.
+I see many instances where the hotel or destination has written positive reviews about themselves (through pseudonyms).
+Furthermore, I see others where the competition has written negative reviews about them.

 The real from the fake